Husk (film)

-Husk is a 2011 American horror film.
+Husk is a 2011 American supernatural horror film.
 It stars Devon Graye, C. J. Thomason, Tammin Sursok and Ben Easter.
 It was directed by Brett Simmons and was one of eight films released in 2011 as part of After Dark Films' premiere of their "After Dark Originals" sub-label.

 Plot

 Chris, Scott, Johnny, Brian and his girlfriend Natalie are driving through rural Nebraska, when a flock of crows attacks their SUV, causing it to crash and knocking everyone unconscious.
-They wake up and discover Johnny's missing, so Natalie and Chris stay with the car while Brian and Scott enter a cornfield to search a nearby farmhouse for him.
+They wake up and discover Johnny missing, so Natalie and Chris stay with the car while Brian and Scott enter a cornfield to search a nearby farmhouse for him.
 In the field, they find a scarecrow mounted in a clearing and a rusted and derelict car, with its windshield also covered in crow carcasses.
 They arrive at the house, which is seemingly abandoned and in a state of decay despite a light shining from an upstairs window.
 At the car, Natalie sees a young boy run into the cornfield and chases him but stumbles upon a foul-smelling scarecrow, lying at the edge of the field.
 She discovers human remains under the scarecrow's clothes and runs into the field to find Brian.
 Brian and Scott enter the lit upstairs room and find a mutilated, undead Johnny sewing pieces of burlap together at an antique machine.
 He suddenly stops sewing and the room goes dark just as Natalie's scream is heard from outside.
 Chris, who's followed Natalie, sees her get attacked and pulled away into the corn.
 Brian runs outside and into the cornfield, where he and Chris eventually find Natalie's lifeless body strung up in the clearing.
 Chris flees in terror after seeing a strange force enter Natalie's eyes.
 Brian spots movement in the corn and tackles the "murderer", only to find that it's a lifeless scarecrow.
 A second scarecrow attacks him, stabbing his shoulder, it pulls the tackled scarecrow away as Brian runs towards the house.

 At the house, Brian blames Chris for not helping Natalie and he and Scott leave Chris alone to search the yard for a means of escape.
 Upon entering the barn, Scott hallucinates a farmer physically abusing his teenage son (Corey) in front of his other "favorite" son (Alex) but Brian does not share the vision.
-At the house, is lured to the sewing room by the young boy Natalie saw.
+At the house, he is lured to the sewing room by the young boy Natalie saw.
 An undead Natalie walks in and begins to sew a scarecrow mask.
 Chris tries to leave but the door's stuck.
 Hearing his cries for help, Scott and Brian try opening the door, to no avail.
 Chris manages to escape through the window but falls and is knocked unconscious.
 Brian is then able to enter the sewing room, but finds it empty.